Do it yourself

 How do I find a local AI pro for my solar shop?

 Tell us your area, your crew size, and your biggest pain.
-We will route you to a local AI consultant in your county who specializes in solar installation businesses.
+We will route you to a local AI consultant near you who can set these tools up for your business.

 Sources